The Treadwell Brady Ranch implements all five of Aldo Leopold’s essential tools: axe, cow, plow, fire and gun.

 Their conservation efforts include: habitat management, erosion control, supplemental food, water and shelter for wildlife, predator control, and wildlife population surveys.

-Cattle on the Treadwell Brady Ranch are managed with a light, rotational grazing regime and owners conduct prescribed burning throughout the year, burning 20-35 percent of the ranch annually.
-Mechanical brush control keeps undesirable invasive species in check, and six dense mesquite flats have been converted to fenced supplemental food plots for wildlife.
-The ranch has also made numerous water improvements that benefit wildlife.
+Cattle on the Treadwell Brady Ranch are managed with a light, rotational grazing regime.
+Prescribed burnings burn 20-35 percent of the ranch annually.
+Mechanical brush control keeps invasive species in check, and six dense mesquite flats have been converted to fenced supplemental food plots for wildlife.
+The ranch has also made water improvements that benefit wildlife.

-There are low-cost hunting opportunities, and youth hunts for deer, quail and turkey are offered.
-The ranch also provides nature tourism activities like bird watching and trail rides.
+Hunting opportunities of deer, quail and turkey are offered to youth.
+The ranch also provides bird watching and trail rides.

 The landowners were instrumental in the formation of the Calf Creek Prescribed Burn Co-op, which later evolved into the McCulloch County Prescribed Burn Co-op.
 The ranch readily helps neighbors with prescribed burns, coordinates field trips with neighbors to wildlife and range management seminars, and provides speakers at seminars.